Rabbits Against Magic by Jonathan Lemon for November 18, 2018

 3. Strega

-P51Strega almost 6 years ago
+P51Strega about 6 years ago

 I see two characters from Popeye (Goon & Jeep), one from Peanuts (security blanket), Barney Google (Balls of Fire, etc), Alley Oop, Sad Sack, and The Yellow Kid (yellow journalism).